kzky/languages/python/sharedmemory2/README.md

 $ python data_with_shmarray.py
-/usr/local/lib/python2.7/dist-packages/numpy/ctypeslib.py:435: RuntimeWarning: Item size computed from the PEP 3118 buffer format string does not match the actual item size. return array(obj, copy=False) Parent:0.00239086151123[s] /usr/local/lib/python2.7/dist-packages/numpy/ctypeslib.py:435: RuntimeWarning: Item size computed from the PEP 3118 buffer format string does not match the actual item size. return array(obj, copy=False) init-val:0.77322208706, changed-val:1000.0
+/usr/local/lib/python2.7/dist-packages/numpy/ctypeslib.py:435: RuntimeWarning: Item size computed from the PEP 3118 buffer format string does not match the actual item size. return array(obj, copy=False) Parent:0.0340781211853[s] /usr/local/lib/python2.7/dist-packages/numpy/ctypeslib.py:435: RuntimeWarning: Item size computed from the PEP 3118 buffer format string does not match the actual item size. return array(obj, copy=False) init-val:0.102639386732, changed-val:1000.0
 ```

 ## Discussion
-SahredArray is extreamly fast!
+SahredArray is 10-fold fast!
 If data shape is known in advance, it should be used; otherwise, secure the large memory in advance, then do some logic to use that memroy region efficiently.